-The Forest Preservation & Recreation future land use category (dark green with light green dots) are primarily public (State and Federal) lands primarily used for conservation and preservation of natural resources for sustainable forestry management, with balanced protection for sensitive environmental areas and habitats.
+The Conservation/Recreation future land use category (light green) are primarily public (State and Federal) lands primarily used for conservation and preservation of natural resources for sustainable forestry management, with balanced protection for sensitive environmental areas and habitats.
 This district is intended to serve as protection for timberlands, recreation lands, and wetlands.
 It is also for uses compatible with natural resources, such as low impact recreation, hunting camps, trails, and wildlife areas.
 The primary function of this land is for conservation or recreation purposes.

 The General Industrial future land use category (dark purple) is for industrial service, manufacturing, bulk commodities, and marine uses with intense scale or high volume of activity.
 Few customers, especially the general public, come to the site.
 Outdoor storage areas for equipment or supplies may be necessary.
 This development needs access to minor arterials and collector roads, and roads will be designed to reflect heavier loads and expanded turning radii.
 Standards for appropriate screening, buffering, and reducing fugitive dust materials will be incorporated.
-Energy-efficient design and climate-sensitive and environmentally-friendly landscaping techniques will be rewarded through increased density
+Energy-efficient design and climate-sensitive and environmentally-friendly landscaping techniques will be rewarded through increased density allowances, stormwater credits, or other incentives.
+The planting of trees is encouraged to soften the impact of buildings of large scale or bulk and outdoor storage areas.